 The incidence of young onset colorectal cancer is rising globally.
-A 2024 American Cancer Society report confirms colorectal cancer is now the leading cause of cancer deaths in men younger than age 50 in the United States.
-It’s also the second deadliest cancer among women of that same age group, behind breast cancer.
+A new study by American Cancer Society researchers confirms colorectal cancer is now the leading cause of cancer deaths in men and women younger than age 50.

-Aparna Parikh, MD, medical director of the Center for Young Adult Colorectal Cancer at Mass General Cancer Center, describes what may be driving this increase.
+Aparna Parikh, MD, medical director of the Center for Young Adult Colorectal Cancer and program director of Colorectal Cancer at the Mass General Brigham Cancer Institute, describes what may be driving this increase.
 She reviews common risk factors, current screening guidelines, and offers prevention tips.

 “Colorectal cancer is largely preventable and, in most cases curable, especially if it’s detected early,” Dr. Parikh says.